publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch12/schII–A/m__us_usc_t43_s407.md

 >     “(2)  __Abeyta adjudication__  __.—__

 >     The term ‘Abeyta adjudication’ means the general stream adjudication that is the subject of the civil actions entitled ‘State of New Mexico v.
 Abeyta and State of New Mexico v.
-Arrellano’, Civil Nos.
+Arellano’, Civil Nos.
 7896–BB (D.N.M) and 7939–BB (D.N.M.) (consolidated).

 >     “(3)  __Acre-feet__  __.—__